Newcomers to Python are often amazed to discover how easily we can create new classes. For example:

 Classes are objects, and thus classes have attributes.
 But it seems a bit annoying and roundabout for us to define attributes on our class in this way.
 We can define attributes on each individual instance inside of __init__.
 When is our class defined, and how can we stick attribute assignments in there?

 The answer is easier than you might imagine.
 That’s because there is a fundamental difference between the body of a function definition (i.e., the block under a “def” statement) and the body of a class definition (i.e., the block under a “class” statement).
 A function’s body is only executed when we invoke the function.
-However, a the body of the class definition is executed immediately, and only once — when we define the function.
+However, a the body of the class definition is executed immediately, and only once — when we define the class.
 We can execute code in our class definitions:

 class Foo(object): print("Hello from inside of the class!")